liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/02-themes-generator.markdown

 You've completed installing the Themes Generator's dependencies.

 Now you're ready to install the Themes Generator.
-Install it by executing this
+Install it globally by executing this command:
-command:

     npm install -g generator-liferay-theme